kullo/smartsqlite/README.md

 License
 -------

-SmartSqlite is licensed under the Apache License 2.0.
+SmartSqlite is licensed under the Apache License 2.0 (see LICENSE.txt).
-The encryption module botansqlite3 is licensed under the [Botan license](https://botan.randombit.net/license.txt), a 2-clause BSD license.
+The encryption module botansqlite3 is licensed under the Botan license, a 2-clause BSD license (see src/botansqlite3/LICENSE.txt).

 ```
 Copyright 2014–2016 The SmartSqlite contributors (see NOTICE.txt)